+Don't forget about the tropical climate here as well.
+While that beautiful leather couch might work in your area, you'll stick to it here in the warm and humid weather.
 Additionally, most furnishings in Hawaii are completely different styles than you might find on the mainland.
 In Hawaii, you're likely to find more lightweight and wicker furniture, with designs that fit the tropical landscape.
 If there are one or two pieces that you simply cannot part with, consider either sharing a shipping container or storing it back on the mainland for future shipping or use.

 While people do ship their cars over, there are plenty of vehicles on the island to go around.
 If your vehicle needs in Hawaii are light, you might be able to get away with using public transportation or renting a car on rare occasion.

 Depending on the age and vehicle type, it may be more cost-effective to buy a car on the island rather than shipping the car to Hawaii.
 This is definitely something to weigh out.